-- 8. Build the capacity of organizations, communities, and networks to work in concert with the vision, mission, and goals of the National Heritage Area. - Build a strong constituency of partnerships and supporters that can act to protect and enhance the National Heritage Area's resources and identity.
+- 8. Center the narratives of the Native Nations that called this region their traditional homelands for the mutual benefit of the tribes and those who will learn about them. - 9.
+Build the capacity of organizations, communities, and networks to work in concert with the vision, mission, and goals of the National Heritage Area. - 10.
+Build a strong constituency of partnerships and supporters that can act to protect and enhance the National Heritage Area's resources and identity.